hemasaivelagalet/renix_projet/README.md

     python -m venv venv
     source venv/bin/activate  # On Windows, use venv\Scripts\activate

-  3.Install Dependencies
+note: the path you stored the files and the path you opening a virtual environment should be same 3.Install Dependencies

     Install the required packages listed in requirements.txt: